Tamalckb531/mern-blog/README.md

 1. checking the currentUser exist or not :
    1. if exist: showing Avatar with dropdown.
    2. if not exist: showing the Sign In button.

+_**Dark mode :**_ :

+1. Redux dataFlow :
+   1. Initial State has light theme
+   2. themeSlice has toggleTheme reducer which toggle theme between dark and light on each dispatch.
+2. App is wrapped in ThemeProvider
+3. ThemeProvider has the theme state from themeSlice via useSelector().
+4. Header component theme button trigger the dispatch of toggleTheme() each time it clicked and dynamically change the icons with it.

 <hr/>